jsoconno/azure-devops-python-sdk/README.md

 More examples can be found in this repository or at https://github.com/Microsoft/azure-devops-python-samples.

-# Connect to and Use Clients
+# Clients
-Use the details below to connect to a client.
-Examples for each client method can be found in the sections below.
+Details on  each client can be found in this section.

 ## Get Accounts Client
 ### GetAccounts